 Directors are the gatekeepers of early childhood quality.
 They build programs; hire, mentor, and support teachers; manage facilities; interact with and counsel parents; create and monitor budgets; and lead change efforts.
 They insure that programs are in compliance and are dedicated to quality improvements and accreditation.
 But the work is extremely difficult and, all too often, they are alone in their daily decision-making.

 The Children’s Program Administrator Credential (CPAC) is a state-recognized credential that addresses the components essential for running early childhood and school-age programs.
-The 18-credit graduate program is designed to provide early childhood directors with the management and leadership competencies to create high quality environments for the children and families they serve.
-The courses were developed by the New York Early Childhood Professional Development Institute and are offered at the CUNY School of Professional Studies (CUNY SPS).
+The New York Early Childhood Professional Development Institute developed a graduate level 18-credit program that leads to the CPAC credential.
+The coursework is designed to provide early childhood directors with the management and leadership competencies needed to create high quality environments for the children and families they serve.
+The courses are offered at the CUNY School of Professional Studies (CUNY SPS).

 Both new and experienced administrators may choose to obtain the credential, as well as current teachers who aspire to administrative positions.
 Those individuals without program management experience will need to complete an internship to obtain the credential.